 3. How Nitrobox unites disparate systems

-Nitrobox blends the best qualities from customer relationship management (CRM) software, enterprise resource planning (ERP) solutions and billing, accounting, and payments management tools.
+Nitrobox blends the best qualities of customer relationship management (CRM) software, enterprise resource planning (ERP) solutions, and billing, accounting, and payments management tools.

 Integrating Nitrobox with an existing IT architecture via APIs is a quick and simple process.
 It provides an all-in-one platform that works seamlessly with existing tech stacks, uniting everything under a single source of truth.

-The Nitrobox Webportal, an online dashboard, allows you to manage your plans, customers, contracts, invoices, and payments in real time from a single source of truth.
+The Nitrobox Webportal, a cloud-based billing and monetization platform, allows you to manage your plans, customers, contracts, invoices, and payments in real time from a single source of truth.

 But Nitrobox does far more than convert data, enable billing, and send out invoices alone.